dlr-gtlab/genh5/README.md

 The wrapper covers the following aspects:
  - Creating, accessing and deleting files, groups, datsets and attributes
  - Chunked datasets and compression
- - Flexible template-based datatype interface for simple and complex compound types (using `GenH5::Data` or `GenH5::CompData`)
+ - Flexible template-based datatype interface for simple and compound types (using `GenH5::Data` or `GenH5::CompData`)
  - Simple interface for dataspaces
  - Simple interface for (de-) referencing nodes and attributes